ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 *Downloads:* [![NuGet Badge](https://buildstats.info/nuget/MyTested.AspNetCore.Mvc)](https://www.nuget.org/packages/MyTested.AspNetCore.Mvc/)

-**MyTested.AspNetCore.Mvc** has [more than 500 assertion methods](https://mytestedasp.net/Core/Mvc/Features) and is 100% covered by [more than 2000 unit tests](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/tree/version-2.1/test).
+**MyTested.AspNetCore.Mvc** has [more than 500 assertion methods](https://MyTestedASP.NET/Core/Mvc/Features) and is 100% covered by [more than 2000 unit tests](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/tree/version-2.1/test).
 It should work correctly.
 Almost all items in the [issues page](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/issues) are expected future features and enhancements.

-**MyTested.AspNetCore.Mvc** will help you speed up the testing process in your web development team!
+**MyTested.AspNetCore.Mvc** helps you speed up the testing process in your web development team!
 If you find that statement unbelievable, these are the words which some of the many happy **MyTested.AspNetCore.Mvc** users once said:
 > "I’ve been using your packages for almost 3 years now and it has saved me countless hours in creating unit tests and wanted to thank you for making this.
 I cannot imagine how much code I would have had to write to create the 450+ and counting unit tests I have for my controllers."

 > "I absolutely love this library and it greatly improved the unit/integration test experience in my team."